await-of/of/docs/timeout.md

 ---

-Example of reading very huge JSON file.
-If file is too large and we can't wait more than second.
+Example of reading a very huge JSON file.
+If the file is too large and we can't wait more than second.

 ```javascript
 const fs = require("fs");